molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/mopac_use_case.rst

 Accomplishments
 ---------------
-1. Created a flowchart that runs ~8,300 MOPAC calculations of a wide variety of molecular systems that include elements such as lanthanides or transition metals (Note: inputs to the flowchart were MOPAC input files provided by Stewart).
+1. Created a :term:`flowchart` that runs ~8,300 MOPAC calculations of a wide variety of molecular systems that include elements such as lanthanides or transition metals (Note: inputs to the flowchart were MOPAC input files provided by Stewart).
 #.
 Created the `Read Structure`_ plugin for reading structure files.